russelljjarvis/Spike2Vec.jl/README.md

 ## Spurious Spikes.
 This project started life as a rogue project, or a shadow and has since become legitimate.
 The project consists of three parts:

-* a simulation part, which was largely inherited and has since been improved.
+* a simulation part, which was largely inherited and has since been improved for speed and efficiency.
-* a structural analysis part
+* a structural analysis part, which also helps for things like load balancing the network.
 * a temporal analysis part.

 ### Temporal Analysis